MikiiN/fibonacci-challenge/README.md

 ```
 Note: \
 The operation $`\cdot`$ here does not represent ordinary scalar or matrix multiplication.
-It is a custom-defined operation that mimics the effect of multiplying two symmetric 2×2 matrices.
+It is a custom-defined operation that mimics the effect of multiplying two symmetric 2×2 matrices in this specific use case.

-In the end, the algorithm performs iterative matrix multiplications between the result matrix and the base matrix.
+In the end, the algorithm performs iterative matrix multiplications between the result matrix and the base matrix depending on current bit in the given index.
-To save one matrix multiplication, the result is stored in the first matrix element.

 ```python
 def matrix_exponentiation(n):